skazamm/Library-System/README.md

 # 📚 Library Management System

 A modern, user-friendly Library Management System built using **JavaFX**, **FXML**, and **PostgreSQL**.
-This is side project I developed in my sophomore-year, UI/UX design, and database integration.
+This is a side project I developed in my sophomore-year, UI/UX design, and database integration.

 ---